nyanp/picotest/README.md

-picotest : a single-header C++ testing framework compatible with googletest
+picotest : subset of googletest, single-header simple framework
 ========

 picotest is a single header unit testing framework.

 it has...
 -----